PoliJun/fcc-web3-32hours/notes/NOTE.md

 -   For large arrays, `delete numbers` or `numbers = new uint256[](0)` are better choices, as they free up storage space and can save gas on future storage operations.
 -   `numbers = new uint256[](0)` offers a balance of efficiency and initialization, but it comes with a slightly higher gas cost than `delete numbers`.
 -   The choice of which method to use depends on the specific requirements of your contract and the size of the array you're working with.

+### Transfer ETH

+Three ways to transfer ETH:

+1. **Transfer:** `address.transfer(amount)`
+2. **Send:** `address.send(amount)`
+3. **Call:** `bool success = address.call{value: amount}("")`

+**Transfer:** The `transfer` function is a built-in function in Solidity that allows you to transfer Ether (ETH) from one address to another.
+It is commonly used to send ETH to a specific address or contract.
+The `transfer` function is a secure way to transfer ETH, as it automatically reverts the transaction if the transfer fails.

+**Send:** The `send` function is another built-in function in Solidity that allows you to send Ether (ETH) to a specific address.
+It is similar to the `transfer` function but returns a boolean value indicating whether the transfer was successful.
+The `send` function is less commonly used than `transfer` due to its lower security guarantees.

+**Call:** The `call` function in Solidity is a low-level function that allows you to send Ether (ETH) and data to a specific address.
+It is more flexible than `transfer` and `send` but requires more care to ensure security.
+The `call` function returns a boolean value indicating whether the call was successful and allows you to specify the amount of ETH to send and any data to include in the call.

+**Compare:**

+-   **Transfer:** Automatically reverts the transaction if the transfer fails.
+Limited to 2300 gas, which may not be enough for complex operations.
+-   **Send:** Returns a boolean value indicating whether the transfer was successful. limited to 2300 gas, which may not be enough for complex operations.
+-   **Call:** More flexible but requires more care to ensure security.
+Allows you to specify the amount of ETH to send and any data to include in the call.